Mongol invasion of the Khwarazmian Empire: Samarkand

-After the fall of Bukhara, Genghis headed to the Khwarezmian capital of Samarkand and arrived in March 1220.
+After the fall of Bukhara, Genghis headed to the Khwarazmian capital of Samarkand and arrived in March 1220.
 During this period, the Mongols also waged effective psychological warfare and caused divisions within their foe.
-The Khan's spies told them of the bitter fighting between the Shah and his mother Terken Khatun, who commanded the allegiance of some of his most senior commanders and his elite Turkish cavalry divisions.
+The Khan's spies told them of the bitter fighting between the Shah and his mother Terken Khatun, who commanded the allegiance of some of his most senior commanders and his elite Turkic cavalry divisions.
 Since Mongols and Turks were both steppe peoples, Genghis argued that Terken Khatun and her army should join the Mongols against her treacherous son.
 Meanwhile, he arranged for deserters to bring letters that said Terken Khatun and some of her generals had allied with the Mongols.
-This further inflamed the existing divisions in the Khwarezm Empire, and probably prevented the senior commanders from unifying their forces.
-Genghis then compounded the damage by repeatedly issuing bogus decrees in the name of either Terken Khatun or Shah Mohammed, further tangling up the already divided Khwarezm command structure.
-As a result of the Mongol strategic initiative, speedy manoeuvres, and psychological strategies, all the Khwarezm generals, including the Queen Mother, kept their forces as a garrison and were defeated in turn.
+This further inflamed the existing divisions in the Khwarazmian Empire, and probably prevented the senior commanders from unifying their forces.
+Genghis then compounded the damage by repeatedly issuing bogus decrees in the name of either Terken Khatun or Shah Muhammad, further tangling up the already divided Khwarazmian command structure.
+As a result of the Mongol strategic initiative, speedy manoeuvres, and psychological strategies, all the Khwarazmian generals, including the Queen Mother, kept their forces as a garrison and were defeated in turn.

 Samarkand possessed significantly better fortifications and a larger garrison compared to Bukhara.
-Juvayni and Rashid Al-Din (both writing under Mongol auspices) credit the defenders of the city with 100,000–110,000 men, while Ibn Al-Athir states 50,000.
+Juvayni and Rashid al-Din (both writing under Mongol auspices) credit the defenders of the city with 100,000–110,000 men, while Ibn al-Athir states 50,000.
 A more likely number is perhaps 10,000, considering the city itself had less than 100,000 people total at the time.
 As Genghis began his siege, his sons Chaghatai and Ögedei joined him after finishing the reduction of Otrar, and the joint Mongol forces launched an assault on the city.
 The Mongols attacked using prisoners as body shields.
 On the third day of fighting, the Samarkand garrison launched a counterattack.
 Feigning retreat, Genghis drew approximately half of the garrison outside the fortifications of Samarkand and slaughtered them in open combat.
 Shah Muhammad attempted to relieve the city twice, but was driven back.
 On the fifth day, all but a handful of soldiers surrendered.
-The remaining soldiers, die-hard supporters of the Shah, held out in the citadel.
+The remaining soldiers, diehard supporters of the Shah, held out in the citadel.
 After the fortress fell, Genghis reneged on his surrender terms and executed every soldier who had taken arms against him at Samarkand.
 The people of Samarkand were ordered to evacuate and assemble in a plain outside the city, where many were killed.

 About the time of the fall of Samarkand, Genghis Khan charged Subutai and Jebe, two of the Khan's top generals, with hunting down the Shah.
 The Shah had fled west with some of his most loyal soldiers and his son, Jalal al-Din, to a small island in the Caspian Sea.
 It was there, in December 1220, that the Shah died.
 Most scholars attribute his death to pneumonia, but others cite the sudden shock of the loss of his empire.